grammers/ros-arrowhead-f-adapter/ros_publisher/README.md

 ```

 To find the values needed can the following command be usefully to run while you are in the data base.
-To see available id and ports (all occupied ports are not listed her) and also see your providers id (default system_name for the provider is "InsecureTemperatureSensor).
+To see available id and ports (all occupied ports are not listed her) and also see your subscribers id (default system_name for the subscriber is ''subscriber_ah_insecure'').
 ```
 select * from arrowhead_system;
 ```
-To see your service id (default service_definition is IndoorTemperature_ProviderExample)
+To see your service id (default service_definition is ''example_temperature'')
 ```
 select * from arrowhead_service;
 ```

-To finally run the provider navigate to ProviderExampel folder and run:
+To finally run the provider navigate to subscriberExampel folder and run:
 ```
 ./run.sh
 ```
-and to run the client open a new terminal and run:
+and to run the provider open a new terminal and run:
 ```
-roslaunch provider_client provider_client.launch
+roslaunch ros_publisher ros_publisher.launch
 ```

 ## Debugging and viewing